 Because occupations involving physical labor dominate the local economy, Conway is generally considered to be a blue-collar town.
 47.84% of the Conway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Conway is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Conway who work in sales jobs (11.37%), office and administrative support (7.45%), and food service (7.45%).

-Being a small city, Conway does not have a public transit system used by locals to get to and from work.
+Conway is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Conway has one of the lowest overall levels of education in the country: only 5.36% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.